Tinberg/Community-science-museum/README.md

 - i chose not to us UL and LI in my section for expalem special events -i chose to set font color to all text, so i know its the right color regardless of web browser -embed map code on visit us site is copyed from google maps, and it had inline styling by default.
+- i used my time to take marking criteria into consideration. so i have no fancy keyframes. i hope this not effect my grade, as it didn't say anything in the marking criteria.